 The TOEFL/IELTS is not required of applicants who have or will have obtained an undergraduate degree entirely from an institution (or institutions) in which English is the primary language of instruction.
 All other international applicants must self-report either a TOEFL or IELTS score on the application.
 Both the IELTS Academic and IELTS General Training exams are accepted.

-- If you wish to have your official test scores sent, then TOEFL scores should be submitted via ETS using institution code B875 (no department code needed).
+- Official TOEFL scores should be submitted via ETS using institution code B875 (no department code needed).

 - Official IELTS scores should be submitted electronically by the IELTS test center (No paper Test Report Forms will be accepted; no institution code or department code is needed).

 Are there minimum TOEFL and IELTS scores?

 The admission committee will not consider applications with scores that do not meet the minimum requirements.
 The TOEFL/IELTS must be taken within the last two years to be considered valid.

 - The minimum internet-based TOEFL score requirement is 100 (including section minimum scores of 22 in Speaking, 22 in Writing, 23 in Reading, and 23 in Listening).